ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 ## How web servers work

-What happens when we type an url into the browser and press enter?
+What happens when we type an URL into the browser and press enter?

-The browser will take the requested url and get the domain name from it.
+The browser will take the requested URL and get the domain name from it.
 It then uses the domain name to lookup the IP address of the web server.
 IP addresses uniquely identify computers on the internet, so no two computers can have the same IP address.

 After finding the IP, it sends an HTTP request to the IP it found.
 The server receives the request, fetches data it needs and creates a web page to return.
 When it's done, it serves the HTML web page (big text file) back to the browser.
 The browser then takes the returned HTML and renders it to the user.